Last Updated on August 20, 2021 by YourBestCoffeeMachine

-The AeroPress and French Press are both used to brew coffee from ground coffee beans by applying pressure to immerse coffee with a pump.
+The AeroPress vs French Press debate has gone on for many years.
+Both are used to brew coffee from ground coffee beans by applying pressure to immerse coffee with a pump or plunger.

-Although the process to brew the coffee are similar, the procedures and the taste of the coffee produced by the coffee makers are different.
+Although the process to brew the coffee is similar, the procedures and the taste of the coffee produced by the coffee makers are different.

-The coffee grind that is used to brew coffee in the French Press is much coarser than the grind used in the AeroPress coffee maker.
+The coffee grind that should be used to brew coffee in the French Press is much coarser than the grind used in the AeroPress coffee maker.
 Each coffee maker is designed to produce different results after the coffee is brewed.
+If you want to have a look at some of our favorite options, have a look at our review of the Best French Press coffee makers (hot tip, it also includes the Aeropress !).

 Difference in Coffee Taste and Quality